Fortum: Uniper divestment (2022)

+Russian assets during the Russian invasion of Ukraine (2023–present)

+In April 2023, during the Russian invasion of Ukraine, Fortum's Russian assets were transferred under external management by decree of the President of Russia, as a response to the confiscation of Russian property in Europe.
+Fortum considered the decision illegal and wrote off assets from the balance sheet, recording a loss of 1.7 billion euros.
+In 2021, Fortum was estimated to have had as much as $32.6 billion in assets in Russia.

+In July 2023 Russia announced it was changing the name of the Russian business to Forward Energo.

+In February 2024 Fortum launched arbitration proceedings against Russia, seeking compensation for its assets seized by Russian authorities.

+In August 2025, Russian president Vladimir Putin issued a personal decree according to which the Federal Agency for State Property Management takes control of the joint-stock company Chelyabinsk Energoremont (Челябэнергоремонт, Tšeljabenenergoremont), whose entire shareholding was owned by Fortum.
+Chelyabinsk Energoremont specializes in the maintenance of steam turbines, steam boilers, and electrical equipment, as well as in the repair of power plants.

 Operations

 Hydropower

 Hydropower is one of the most significant renewable electricity production form for Fortum.
 In 2021 Fortum owned or co-owned over 150 hydropower plants in Finland and Sweden, including power plants on the Dalälven, Indalsälven and Ljusnan rivers in central Sweden and on the Oulujoki, Kemijoki and Vuoksi rivers in Finland.

 Nuclear power

 In 2021 Fortum owned the nuclear power plant in Loviisa, Finland.
 Its nuclear assets also cover Sweden with a 43% share ownership in the Oskarshamn Nuclear Power Plant and 22% of three Forsmark Nuclear Power Plants.
-Furthermore, Fortum owns a 27% stake in the Teollisuuden Voima, which operates two nuclear power plants at Olkiluoto.
+Furthermore, Fortum owns a 27% stake in the Teollisuuden Voima, which operates three nuclear power plants at Olkiluoto.

 Combined production of heat and electric power (cogeneration or CHP)

-Fortum produces and sells heat in Nordic countries, Russia and Poland, with 26 plants combining production of heat (district heating) and electric power.
-Fortum is the 5th largest heat producer globally.
+Fortum produces and sells heat in Nordic countries and Poland, operating with 4 plants combining production of heat (district heating) and electric power.